akashgunjegaon/Collaborative-distributed-science-guide/wiki-guide/Two-Repo-Problem.md

 - Merge - use when the public and private repos contain only unrelated commits.
 - Reset - use when all public repo commits can be deleted and replaced with private repo commits.
 - Cherry Pick - use when the same commits exist in both repos with different hashes.

-__Reach out to the Imageomics Informatics Team__ via [Questions, Comments, or Concerns](https://github.com/Imageomics/internal-guidelines/wiki/Questions,-Comments,-Concerns%3F) so we can help guide you through these options.

 ## Merge
 Merge commits from the `main` branch of the private repo into the `main` branch of the public repo.